 Always treat any container that does not have a label like it is hazardous.
 Treat any spilled substance the same way.

-If you do not know if something you use or find is harmful, never be afraid to ask if it is.
+If you do not know if something you use or find is harmful, be sure to ask.

 Labels and Signs

-Look for signs before you enter a patient room, a lab or x-ray area, a storage closet, or an area you do not know well.
+Look for signs before you enter a person's room, a lab or x-ray area, a storage closet, or any area you do not know well.

 A label called the Material Safety Data Sheet (MSDS) will tell you if a material is hazardous.
 This label tells you: